athiththan11/FHIR-to-Swagger/README.md

 # FHIR to Swagger

-A command line tool to convert FHIR R4 to Swagger definitions.
+A command line tool to convert FHIR R4 (4.0 Schema) to Swagger definitions.

 [:construction: Work-In-Progress]